 Relay Bike Share is Atlanta’s new bike sharing program with bright blue bikes docked at locations around Atlanta.
 You can pay as you go by the hour or sign up for a monthly plan with a set amount of daily ride time.

 Things to Know

 - In addition to designated bike docks, there are additional bikes that may be left at other locations around the city.
 View the Relay Bike map or use the Social Bicycles app to see bike locations

 - You can reserve a bike using the above map link or the Social Bicycles mobile app for Android and iPhone.

 More bike hubs are planned.
-Until then, be sure to submit your feedback on the Relay Bike Share website on where you’d like to see bikes and check out the locations below where you can borrow two wheels near MARTA:
+Until then, be sure to submit your feedback on the Relay Bike Share website on where you’d like to see bikes and check out the locations and trip ideas below where you can borrow two wheels near MARTA: